 If you would like to present a senior exhibition, you would submit a portfolio to Junior Review in April of your junior year.
-Students who pass Junior Review are admitted to Senior Seminar (VART 4600), an intensive critique-based course in which Visual Arts majors in any concentration develop their thesis projects.
-The course culminates in a group exhibition of student work in Fordham’s Lipani Gallery, and the Senior Review of this exhibition, held in December, is used to award the spring exhibitions.
+Students who pass Junior Review are admitted to Senior Seminar (VART 4600), an intensive critique-based course for credit in which Visual Arts majors develop their thesis projects.
+In December, the course culminates in a group exhibition of these projects in Fordham’s Lipani Gallery; the Senior Review of this work is used to award the Spring exhibitions.

-Students who do not take the Senior Seminar may still complete a senior thesis and/or a portfolio, and with instructor and departmental approval, submit work to the Senior Review.
-Contact Mark Street or talk to your advisor for more information on Junior Review, Senior Review, and the Senior Seminar.
+Students who do not take the Senior Seminar may still participate in the Senior Review and, if given faculty approval, may complete a senior thesis.
+Contact Program Director Mark Street or talk to your area of study advisor for more information about Junior Review, Senior Review, Senior Seminar and Senior Exhibitions.

 Up to four Ildiko Butler Travel Awards are awarded annually for independent research in the medium of photography.
 The Susan Lipani Travel Awards are given to two students annually to pursue independent art projects in film/video, architecture, painting, and drawing, graphic design.